Ground-effect vehicle: History

 By the 1920s, the ground effect phenomenon was well-known, as pilots found that their airplanes appeared to become more efficient as they neared the runway surface during landing.
 In 1934 the US National Advisory Committee for Aeronautics issued Technical Memorandum 771, Ground Effect on the Takeoff and Landing of Airplanes, which was a translation into English of a summary of French research on the subject.
 The French author Maurice Le Sueur had added a suggestion based on this phenomenon: "Here the imagination of inventors is offered a vast field.
 The ground interference reduces the power required for level flight in large proportions, so here is a means of rapid and at the same time economic locomotion: Design an airplane which is always within the ground-interference zone.
 At first glance this apparatus is dangerous because the ground is uneven and the altitude called skimming permits no freedom of maneuver.
 But on large-sized aircraft, over water, the question may be attempted ..."

 By the 1960s, the technology started maturing, in large part due to the independent contributions of Rostislav Alexeyev in the Soviet Union and German Alexander Lippisch, working in the United States.
 Alexeyev worked from his background as a ship designer whereas Lippisch worked as an aeronautical engineer.
 The influence of Alexeyev and Lippisch remains noticeable in most GEVs seen today.

+Canada

+It is said that the research hydrofoil HD-4 by Alexander Graham Bell had part of its dynamic lift contributed by its pair of wings operating in ground effect.
+However it is dubious whether the designer was aware of its existence due to the relative infancy of aerodynamics.

+Avro Canada investigated into aircraft with a Coanda-effect propulsion system.
+Such jets were supposed to create an air cushion below the airframe that will allow them to hover on the ground.
+In fact, of the only test aircraft built, this was the only mode they could possibly operate from due to stability issues when taking off.
+The designs were later further developed by the United States, while Convair could have possibly been inspired by them to create a preliminary design of a large ocean-going ground-effect ship called Hydroskimmer.